 (a) The League shall be open to all clubs whose playing strength, playing areas, changing

-facilities, administration and tea facilities meet the standards laid down by the Management Committee or an Extraordinary General Meeting.
+facilities, administration and tea facilities meet the standards laid down by the Management Committee.

 (b) Each member club must be affiliated to the Buckinghamshire Cricket Board or, for those member clubs not located within Buckinghamshire, the cricket board of the county in which they are located.